alex-trapp/scAge/README.md

 where:
 * `cov_directory` --> path to the directory where .cov/.cov.gz single-cell methylation files are stored <br>
+* `output_path` --> the full path to the output directory in which processed .tsv binary matrices should be written to.
+If `output_path` is set to `None`, named binary methylation matrices are returned in the form of a dictionary of pandas DataFrames <br>
 * `n_cores` --> number of cores to use for parallel processing <br>
 * `maxmet` --> maximum methylation value (normally, methylation ratios of Bismark-generated files range from 0 to 100) <br>
 * `split` --> desired string to split the file name on for single-cell name generation (if split is ".", then "SRR3136624.cov" becomes "SRR3136624") <br>
 * `chunksize` --> number of coverage files that will be fed into a worker process at a time <br>
-* `binarization` --> choice of `round` vs. `discard` Both methods involve dropping methylation values of 0.5 `round` rounds remaining non-binary values to 0 or 1 (this is the default), while `discard` discards remaining non-binary values <br>
+* `binarization` --> choice of `round` vs. `discard`.
+Both methods involve dropping methylation values of 0.5:
+                    `round` rounds remaining non-binary values to 0 or 1 (this is the default), while `discard` discards remaining non-binary values.
-* `output_path` --> the full path to the output directory in which processed .tsv binary matrices should be written to If `output_path` is set to `None`, named binary methylation matrices are returned in the form of a dictionary of pandas DataFrames <br>

 ## Predicting epigenetic age